Our Board

 Board Member

 Grace is a current student of Law and Behavioural Science at the University of Notre Dame (Fremantle).
-Combining these degrees facilitates her values of social justice and equity through the understanding of key psychological, sociological, political, and cultural disciples.
+Combining these degrees facilitates her values of social justice and equity through the understanding of key psychological, sociological, political, and cultural disciplines.
 To entrench herself in the legal profession, Grace has worked as a legal clerk for over a year at a law firm practising primarily in family, commercial and immigration law.
 Grace also assists with pro bono work aiding individuals with obtaining NDIS support.

 Grace has always been passionate about supporting and advocating for marginalised communities.
 She has been volunteering for homeless organisations throughout Perth for over two years including Share the Dignity and a team leader for Orange Sky.
 These opportunities have provided her with first-hand experience to further her understanding and empathy regarding the challenges that individuals and communities are facing with homelessness and marginalisation.